Placeholder-Software/Crowds/docs/GettingStarted/QuickStart.md

 ## How To

 The **How To** section of the docs has a number of minimal tutorials for common scenarios.
 If you're not sure how to achieve something with Crowds try searching through these guides to see if one explains how to do what you want.
+If there isn't a suitable guide then come and ask for help on [Discord](https://placeholder.software/discord).